mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** Can I ask a question about *[unintelligible]*?
 Does that process happen in certain stages?

-**Katagiri Roshi:** *[Unintelligible.]* Not stages; simultaneously happens.
+**Katagiri Roshi:** [...]
+Not stages; simultaneously happens.

 **Same person:** What does *samadhi* mean?

 **Katagiri Roshi:** *Samadhi* is one-pointedness; to take care of.

 Dōgen Zenji says [...]
-“When you get one dharma, you penetrate it; when you encounter one practice, you practice it.” *[Unintelligible]*.
+“When you get one dharma, you penetrate it; when you encounter one practice, you practice it.” [...]
 That is samadhi.
 One-pointedness.

 **Same person:** Is there an arrow going from breath to samadhi?

-**Katagiri Roshi:** Samadhi is through the regulation of the body, through the regulation of the breath, you can practice.
-Okay?
-You can practice samadhi.
+**Katagiri Roshi:** Samadhi is through the regulation of the body, through the regulation of the breath, you can practice [...] samadhi.
 But that samadhi should be practiced with the mind, too.
 That’s why, by the help of samadhi, you can practice *egolessness*.
 That is because you have to practice samadhi with the mind too, but the mind is always creating a certain kind of attachment, that’s why [you need] egolessness.
 Simultaneously we do both body and mind.

 So you have to practice samadhi with body and mind.
-But with the body, it seems to be simple: just to use the body, and just do it.
+But with the body it seems to be simple: just to use the body, and just do it.
 Plunge into it; that’s simple.
 But the moment when you plunge into it, the mind can see lots of things, and also the mind attaches to [them].
 That’s why by the help of samadhi we have to practice egolessness.
-If you have real samadhi, very naturally, there is egolessness.
+If you have real samadhi, very naturally there is egolessness.
 That means offering yourself completely into your regulating of breath and mind.

 And also, after doing that, there is still something we have to do: that is *no design of having reward*.

-Because, the mind is still very sticky.
+Because the mind is still very sticky.
 When you concentrate, [when] you practice samadhi with body and mind, it seems to be very clear and simple.
 But still, mind is very sticky; attaching to [thinking].

 For instance, if I say “no design of having reward”: [then I say,] “I did it!” *[He laughs.]* Immediately we say, “I got it!
 I am doing zazen in that way.”